Baldizan/BaSP-A2022-Etapa-1/README.md

 >This week's goal is to recreate the __landing page__ of last week's Figma design with CSS.

+## Week 04

+>This week's goal is to recreate the responsive design with CSS flex, for the __landing page__ based on the Figma design.

 ## Authors

 *Mariana Alvarez Baldizan*